top of page

 Kerala frequently tops 'Best Of' lists, and it was once named as one of National Geographic's '10 Paradises on Earth.'
 It really is a place of beauty and charm, but as with everywhere, there is some room for improvement (more on that later).

 When people picture Kerala in their mind's eye, they may imagine sprawling tea plantations and glittering backwaters, Chinese fishing nets, white and gold lungis, coconut trees, and a tiger or two.
-Here's how to experience all of that (apart from the tigers, let's leave them alone) and some of the lesser-known treats Kerala has in store.
+Here's how to experience all of that and some of the lesser-known treats Kerala has in store.

 Munnar Hill Station, Kerala